iholloma/crdh/_essays/v01-08-glitching-history.md

 working as a farmhand near his hometown of Avalon, Mississippi.
-In 1963, a young white blues fan from Washington, DC, Tom Hoskins, found him and invited Hurt to perform and record again.[^13] Typically put in the role of avuncular inspirer of the revival, supposedly pinned down into having to play the authentic folk musician, Hurt also, as Nathan's glitch suggests, made the most of being thrust to stage center of the folk revival.[^14] Hoskins and other revivalists forced Hurt into performing
+In 1963, a young white blues fan from Washington, DC, Tom Hoskins, found him and invited Hurt to perform and record again.[^13] Typically put in the role of avuncular inspirer of the revival, supposedly trapped into having to play the authentic folk musician, Hurt also, as Nathan's glitch suggests, made the most of being thrust to stage center of the folk revival.[^14] Hoskins and other revivalists forced Hurt into performing